owejow/study-notes-machine-learning/probability-statistics/null-hypothesis.md

 - if A is added to every value the standard deviation does not change
 - if A is multiplied by every value both IQR and stddev are scaled

+### Density Curves

+**density curve** area under density curve sums to 1.
+Values are continuous and bins are infinitely small.

+- density curve is that the probability of a precise value is zero.
+The area under the curve is zero for a single point

+#### What can we glean from density curves

+**median** for symmetric distribution is the mid point for a density curve.
+Mean and median are the same

+- for non-symmetric regions the line has to divide the area in two equal 50 percent distributions

+**skewed** distribution are those that the mean and median are not the same.
+The mean to the right of the median is called a right-skewed distribution.
+The mean to the left of a median is called a left-skewed distribution.

+**normal distribution** probabilities

+- $\mu \pm 1\sigma = 68\%$
+- $\mu \pm 2\sigma = 95\%$
+- $\mu \pm 3\sigma = 99.7\%$

 ## Random Variables